 - No Alcohol- If you would like to keep this recipe alcohol-free, add an equal amount of water in place of the wine.

-- Added Warm Spices - A dash of cinnamon, nutmeg, or vanilla extract at the end will warm up this sauce, and taste similar to mulled wine.
-Start with a pinch and adjust to your liking.
-You can also add a cinnamon stick to the pot at the same time you add the cranberries.
+- Added Warm Spices - Add a pinch of cinnamon, nutmeg, and vanilla extract at the end to warm up the sauce flavor.
+I've been told that it tastes similar to mulled wine.
+You can also add a few cinnamon sticks to the pot while adding the cranberries.
 Discard the cinnamon stick before letting the sauce cool.

 - Add Zest - For a vibrant color and flavor, add a sprinkle of freshly grated lemon zest or orange zest to the top of the sauce, prior to serving.